bookofproofs/bookofproofs.github.io/_sources/history/16th-century/galileo.md

 **Galileo Galilei** was an Italian scientist who formulated the basic law of falling bodies, which he verified by careful measurements.
 He constructed a telescope with which he studied lunar craters, and discovered four moons revolving around Jupiter and espoused the Copernican cause.

 ### Mathematical Profile (Excerpt):
-* Galileo was their first child and spent his early years with his family in Pisa.
-* In 1572, when Galileo was eight years old, his family returned to Florence, his father's home town.
-* However, Galileo remained in Pisa and lived for two years with Muzio Tedaldi who was related to Galileo's mother by marriage.
-* When he reached the age of ten, Galileo left Pisa to join his family in Florence and there he was tutored by Jacopo Borghini.
 * The Order combined the solitary life of the hermit with the strict life of the monk and soon the young Galileo found this life an attractive one.
 * Vincenzo had Galileo return from Vallombrosa to Florence and give up the idea of joining the Camaldolese order.
 * In 1581 Vincenzo sent Galileo back to Pisa to live again with Muzio Tedaldi and now to enrol for a medical degree at the University of Pisa.
-* Although the idea of a medical career never seems to have appealed to Galileo, his father's wish was a fairly natural one since there had been a distinguished physician in his family in the previous century.
 * Galileo never seems to have taken medical studies seriously, attending courses on his real interests which were in mathematics and natural philosophy.
 * Galileo returned to Florence for the summer vacations and there continued to study mathematics.
 * In the year 1582-83 Ostilio Ricci, who was the mathematician of the Tuscan Court and a former pupil of Tartaglia, taught a course on Euclid's Elements at the University of Pisa which Galileo attended.
-* During the summer of 1583 Galileo was back in Florence with his family and Vincenzo encouraged him to read Galen to further his medical studies.
-* However Galileo, still reluctant to study medicine, invited Ricci (also in Florence where the Tuscan court spent the summer and autumn) to his home to meet his father.
 * Certainly Vincenzo did not like the idea and resisted strongly but eventually he gave way a little and Galileo was able to study the works of Euclid and Archimedes from the Italian translations which Tartaglia had made.
 * Galileo began teaching mathematics, first privately in Florence and then during 1585-86 at Siena where he held a public appointment.
 * A topic which was very popular with the Jesuit mathematicians at this time was centres of gravity and Galileo brought with him some results which he had discovered on this topic.